-A.1.6.9 Pensions dashboard
+A.1.6.10 Pensions dashboard

 Pensions dashboards will be secure digital interfaces that enable consumers to find and view simple information about all of their pensions (state, work-related and personal) that are not yet in payment, in one place.
 The framework to establish the pensions dashboard is in the Pension Schemes Act 2021.
+Amended Regulations have been approved to extend the connection deadline for providers to 31 October 2026.